Consumer Guide to Funeral and Cemetery Purchases

-You may purchase a marker or monument from another source, but it also must meet cemetery standards, and the cemetery may not charge a setting fee if the monument company sets it for you.
-Charges by the cemetery for foundations, setting or permitting the setting of grave markers or monuments, must be the same whether the marker or monument was sold by the cemetery or by someone else.
+You may purchase a marker or monument from another source, but it also must meet the cemetery's standards.
+The cemetery may not charge a setting fee if the monument company sets it for you.
+Charges by the cemetery for foundations, setting or permitting the setting of grave markers or monuments, must be the same whether you bought the marker or monument from the cemetery or from someone else.
 Be sure to review the rules and policies of the cemetery before you purchase.
 This can help avoid misunderstandings and can assist you in making decisions.

 If the cemetery allows it, you may be able to arrange burial in the same grave as your spouse or other family member.
-Persons who are not related may also be buried in a multiple-depth grave if all parties authorize it in advance.
+People who are not related may be buried in a multiple-depth grave if all parties authorize it in advance.
 Burial in a multiple-depth grave may limit disinterment rights.
 There may be special fees for opening and closing a multiple-depth grave.

 California law requires written acknowledgment of the following disclosure when cremation is to take place:

 A casket is not required for cremation by California law, but a combustible cremation container, also known as an alternative container, is.
 The container must be one that can be closed and is leak-resistant.
 A cardboard box constructed for this purpose is acceptable.
 You do not have to buy the container from the funeral establishment or crematory, but it does have to meet the standards set by the crematory.

 You should make a decision about removing all personal possessions of value, such as jewelry or mementos, before the body is taken to the crematory.
-Pacemakers, most prostheses, and mechanical or radioactive devices or implants must be removed by funeral establishment or crematory staff prior to cremation.
+Pacemakers, most prostheses, and mechanical or radioactive devices or implants are most often removed prior to cremation.

 By law, all cremations must be performed individually, unless a multiple cremation is authorized in writing and the cremation chamber is capable of multiple cremations.
 Only a few crematories have this capability and/ or will permit it.